 Many states — though not all — require you to have witnesses when you sign your will.
 Pennsylvania is one state that doesn’t require witnesses.
 The most common requirement is for two witnesses to sign your will, but who’s eligible to witness depends on where you live.

 Your witnesses often need to be at least 18 years old and of sound mind, but exact language varies.
 One state may say you need “credible witnesses” while another says you need witnesses who are generally competent.
-Witnesses generally must understand their duty, which is that they are witnessing the signing of will, and that they may be called by a court in the future to testify to this fact.
+Witnesses generally must understand their duty, which is that they are witnessing the signing of the will, and that they may be called by a court in the future to testify to this fact.

 Commonly, your witnesses should be “disinterested” parties, meaning they aren’t your beneficiaries and won’t receive material gain by having you create this will.
 It may be possible for a beneficiary to serve as a witness, but in many states they may have to forfeit some or all of their inheritance if there aren’t any disinterested witnesses.